 Presenters are asked to be available at their posters during the entirety of their poster session to discuss their posters with interested viewers.

-Posters boards are double-sided and 8’x4’ in size, each will accommodate 2 posters, one per side.
-Your poster should be no more than 8’x4’ in size.
-Posters may be prepared as a single poster or as several smaller sections mounted together.
+Posters boards are 8’x4’ in size.
+Your poster should be no more than 8’ wide x 4’ tall in size.
+Posters should be prepared as a single poster rather than multiple posters pieced together.
 When putting up your poster, please do not cover the board numbers.
 This helps other poster presenters, as well as viewers, quickly identify space assignments.

 Posters printed on foam core will be much harder to hang up, please consider this when choosing the materials and format for your poster.